Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Methods

 We can compare these terms to the smoothers and regularizers employed in binning methods.
-If intervals between observations remained constant, our method would regularize the first forwards difference of velocity.\footnote{But more rigorously, because the Kalman smoother also includes regularization of vehicle position according to it's covariance with velocity.} \citet{Visbeck2002} and \citet{Todd2011} instead regularize the 2\textsuperscript{nd} centered difference, which does not have a probabilistic representation in our model.
+If intervals between observations remained constant, our method would regularize the first forwards difference of velocity.\footnote{However, the Kalman smoother also regularizes vehicle position according to its covariance with the unmodeled velocity between bins.} \citet{Visbeck2002} and \citet{Todd2011} instead regularize the 2\textsuperscript{nd} centered difference without integrating that error into position.
+Their finite difference regularizer does not have a continuous stochastic representation akin to our model.